albill/albill.github.com/_posts/2004-12-27-contractors-and-satan.markdown

 ---
+author: admin
+date: '2004-12-27 23:12:16'
 layout: post
+slug: contractors-and-satan
+status: publish
 title: Contractors and Satan
-published: true
-meta: {}

-tags:
+wordpress_id: '339'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 <p>This is long, overly detailed and probably not worth reading unless you care
 about houses or something.</p>